The Exit-Ready Build: Make Your Business Run Without You for $140K+ Operators

 Client satisfaction: 8.7/10 (unchanged from before transfer)

-Account leads handling 90% of client interactions
+Ownership: Account leads handling 90% of client interactions

 Time freed for Dani: 22 hours weekly (from 50 hours to 28 hours)

-Month 4-6: Decision Protocol Installation Phase
+Months 4-6: Decision Protocol Installation for Founder-Dependent Teams

-Removing Dani from client calls freed time.
-But the team still routed all decisions through her.
+Removing Dani from client calls freed time, but the team still routed all decisions through her.

 Month 4, Week 1-2: Decision Mapping

-Dani tracked every decision that came to her for 2 weeks.
-146 total decisions.
-Categorized into 6 types:
+Dani tracked every decision that came to her for 2 weeks: 146 total decisions, categorized into 6 types.

 Client Decisions (48 decisions):